Battleground (2016): Storylines

 On the July 7 episode of SmackDown, Zack Ryder won a match against Sheamus and then challenged Rusev to a WWE United States Championship match.
 On the July 11 episode of Raw, Rusev attacked Ryder after his match against Sheamus and accepted Ryder's challenge for Battleground.

-On the June 20 episode of Raw, The Wyatt Family returned and were interrupted by WWE Tag Team Champions The New Day.
+On the June 20 episode of Raw, The Wyatt Family (Bray Wyatt, Braun Strowman, and Erick Rowan) returned and were interrupted by WWE Tag Team Champions The New Day (Kofi Kingston, Xavier Woods, and Big E).
 The two teams addressed each other in their promos over the next few weeks.
 On the July 4 episode of Raw, The Wyatt Family invited The New Day to their family compound, which New Day accepted.
 The next week on Raw, The New Day showed up at the compound and both teams brawled until New Day ran away.
 On July 12, a six-man tag team between both teams was scheduled for Battleground.

 After her return in early June, Sasha Banks reignited her feud with Charlotte, who had formed a tag team with Dana Brooke while Sasha was on hiatus.
 On the June 20 episode of Raw, Sasha rescued Paige from an attack from Brooke and Charlotte.
 On the June 27 episode of Raw, Sasha and Paige defeated Dana and Charlotte.
 Over the following weeks, Charlotte and Dana continued to provoke Sasha.
 Hoping to earn a title match with Charlotte, Sasha defeated Dana on the July 11 episode of Raw and again on the July 14 episode of Smackdown.
 Later that night, Charlotte and Dana were scheduled to wrestle Sasha and a mystery partner at Battleground.

 After Randy Orton was revealed as Brock Lesnar's opponent for SummerSlam, he was announced as the guest of a special episode of Chris Jericho's The Highlight Reel at Battleground.

-On July 22, a match pitting The Usos against Breezango was scheduled for the Battleground Kickoff pre-show.
+On July 22, a match pitting The Usos (Jey Uso and Jimmy Uso) against Breezango (Tyler Breeze and Fandango) was scheduled for the Battleground Kickoff pre-show.

 Event

 Pre-show

-During the Battleground Kickoff pre-show, Breezango (Tyler Breeze and Fandango) squared off against The Usos (Jimmy and Jey Uso).
+During the Battleground Kickoff pre-show, Breezango (Tyler Breeze and Fandango) squared off against The Usos (Jey Uso and Jimmy Uso).
 The match ended when Jimmy attempted a Samoan Splash on Breeze but Breeze countered and pinned Jimmy with a small package for the win.